openedx/frontend-app-learner-dashboard/src/plugin-slots/NoCoursesViewSlot/README.md

 ## Example

 The space will show the `NoCoursesView` by default.
 This can be disabled in the configuration with the `keepDefault` boolean.
-The following `env.config.jsx` will replace the default experience with a `CustomNoCoursesCTA` component.

 ![Screenshot of the no courses view](./images/no_courses_view_slot.png)

+Setting the MFE's `env.config.jsx` to the following will replace the default experience with a `CustomNoCoursesCTA` component.

 ```js
 import { DIRECT_PLUGIN, PLUGIN_OPERATIONS } from '@openedx/frontend-plugin-framework';